 Specific concepts need to be followed when setting up the WebMux with VLAN IDs.
 One is that the ports on the switch connected to the WebMux MUST be configured to be using "tagged" VLAN (802.1q).
 VLAN IDs configured on the WebMux for any mode (NAT, Transparent, or Out-of-Path) is a "tagged" VLAN (802.1q) specification.
 For the rest of the network, there are two ways to configure the switch and devices in order for them to be able to communicate with each other.
 One way is to make all the devices in the local network use 802.1q VLAN tagging, since only devices using 802.1q VLAN tagging will be able to communicate with each other.
 However, that option depends on the actual network interface in the device and whether or not it supports 802.1q VLAN tagging.
 The other option is to leave the network interface configuration on the other devices alone and configure the switch to do the VLAN tagging.
 This will be the option that we will be using in our example.
-All manageable switches with VLAN capabilities have these features, but since the switch configuration concepts and leave it up to you to refer to your switch user manual for specifics.
+All manageable switches with VLAN capabilities have these features, but since the switch configuration commands vary from brand to brand, we will only lay out the main configuration concepts and leave it up to you to refer to your switch user manual for specifics.